-Article 4.1 - the questions and assignments, peer review
+Article 4.1 - the questions and assignments, assessment plan, peer review protocol and publication exam questions

-- 1. The questions and assignments of the examination do not go beyond the sources announced in advance from which the examination material is derived.
-These sources are, in the main, announced before the start of the study unit that prepares for the examination.
-The precise scope of the material is definitively announced no later than one month before the examination is held. - 2.
-The questions and assignments of the examination are spread as evenly as possible over the examination material. - 3.
-The examination is representative of the study aims in terms of content and form. - 4.
-The questions and assignments of an examination are clear and unambiguous, and are asked in such a way, or contain such instructions, that the student can know how comprehensive and detailed the answers must be. - 5.
-Well in advance of the examination concerned being held, the Examination Board or examiner announces the way in which the provisions set out in Article 4.2 of the Teaching and Examination Regulations will be implemented with regard to the way in which the examination will be taken. - 6.
-Well in advance of a written examination being held, the Examination Board or examiner gives the students the opportunity, if possible, to peruse a written sample of a similar examination, and also the model answers and the norms on the basis of which the assessment was made. - 7.
+- 1. The form of the examination of a course as mentioned in article 4.2 of the Teaching and Examination Regulations will be announced in the course manual. - 2.
+The examination of a course must meet the following conditions: valid, reliable, transparent and efficient.
+These conditions are detailed in RSM's testing policy document. - 3.
+The questions and assignments of the examination of a course do not go beyond the sources announced in advance from which the examination material is derived.
+These sources need to be announced in the course manual before the start of the course.

+- 4. The examination of a course is representative of the learning objectives of the course in terms of content and form and in line with the end terms of the degree programme.
+This is documented in a course assessment plan that will be published in the course manual. - 5.
+The questions and assignments of an examination are clear and unambiguous, and are asked in such a way, or contain such instructions, that the student can know how comprehensive and detailed the answers must be. - 6.
+Well in advance of a written test being held, the examiner gives the students the opportunity, if possible, to peruse a written sample of a similar examination, and also the model answers and the norms on the basis of which the assessment was made. - 7.
 The duration of the examination is such that examinees have sufficient time, measured according to reasonable criteria, to answer the questions. - 8.
-Where possible, the student may take the examination assignments away with him/her at the end of the examination.

-9. In advance of the examination concerned being held, the examiner asks a colleague to check the examination with a view to the quality of the examination.
+In advance of the test concerned being held, the examiner asks a colleague to check the test on the instructions mentioned in this article.
+The Examination Board may prescribe a peer review protocol. - 9.
+The examiner will post the examination questions and (model) answers on Blackboard right after the exam so that students can check which questions they have answered (in)correctly.
+If a student lodges a complaint to the Examination Board then this information should be included to substantiate the complaint. - 10.
+Upon the examiner's request the Examination Board may grant the examiner an exemption from posting the answers on Blackboard in the event of important reasons.